For your ultimate guide to trick-or-treat Brisbane look no further!

 How to use the Halloween Printable

-- Cut out and use a whole puncher to put a whole in the top and attach some ribbon or string so it can be easily hung on a door, letterbox or gate.
+- Cut out and use a hole puncher to put a hole in the top and attach some ribbon or string so it can easily hang on a door, letterbox or gate.

 - Ask your neighbour to attach their flyer to their door, gate or letter box so that it can easily be seen and to show that Trick-or-Treaters are welcome.